elmarquez/ngSolr/README.md

  > When a facet constraint is added, it should impact the typeahead filter
  > Fuzzy search support : add a "did you mean" result list on the "no results found" view to DocumentSearchResultsController
  > How to create a "related searches: a, b, c" list of queries
- > Autocomplete should show phrases that include the current search term, rather than just showing literal matches
  > Icon to display while search is being executed ... should likely be bound to the SolrSearchService

  > Update the location URL when another page is selected